For the best website experience, please enable JavaScript on your Internet browser.

 Explore the house, room by room, to find culprits of phantom power and tips you can implement to save electricity.

-When buying smaller appliances, think about whether you really need a digital display or clock features that just drain power.
+When buying smaller appliances, think about whether you really need digital display or clock features that just drain power. power.

-Chargers continually draw power, even if your cell phone or tablet isn't connected.
-Create a "charging station" with all chargers plugged into one power bar, so it's easy to shut off power to all automatically.
+Chargers continually draw power, even if your phone or tablet is not connected.
+Create a “charging station” will all devices plugged into one power bar, so it is easy to shut off power to all automatically.

 Unplug and store away styling gadgets after use to save energy and prevent safety hazards.